UniversalDependencies/docs/_2016-09-05--06-prague/semantic-categories.md

 # Semantic Categories in UD v2

 Some of our current relations (i.e., [u-dep/name]() and [u-dep/neg]()) seem to primarily encode semantic distinctions (rather than syntactic).
-The question is whether we should eliminate these from the annotation scheme and encode the disctinctions with features.
+The question is whether we should eliminate these from the annotation scheme and encode the distinctions with features.

 ## Negation [u-dep/neg]()
 We suggest getting rid of the [u-dep/neg]() relation which is not syntactic.
 Instead we will use